fcaliquaglia/thaao_data_availability/README.md

 # DATA AVAILABILITY AT THAAO

 > [!IMPORTANT]
-> This is a ongoing project.
+> This is an ongoing project.

 ## TODO (Thanks!)

 ### SKYCAM

 #### to GDrive

 - [x] 2016
 - [x] 2017
 - [x] 2018